jrehor/kcc/README.md

  a:1 2 3               /define a int vector
  a[0]:1f               /replace its first element with a float
- @a                    /ouch, the vector got demoted to composite:
-`
- a:`f$a                /explicitly cast composite to float
+ @a                    /ouch, int vector got demoted to composite ` a:`f$a                /explicitly cast composite to float
  @a                    /voila, a float vector